artRevolution in "seeing" and depicting what is viewed.

 perspectives compared static three dimensions equal volume dynamic change in perspectives

 That axis of significance ties the object to the precise place where the viewer is observing the scene.
 This shift to a dual foci from a single focus means that not just the artistic object we are intended to see is of significance.
-The importance of perspective is that it gives us the illusion of "being there"–right in the artist's vision– before us.
+The importance of perspective is that it provides us with the illusion of "being there"–within the artist's own vision– before us it seems we are in the painting.

 Interpretation: